 Does the Brand of Dive Mask Matter?

-Well, yes and no. There are of course price levels and brands that differ in their quality, but there’s not a rule that states a more expensive mask will automatically be more comfortable and fit better.
+Well, yes and no. There are of course price levels and brands that differ in their quality, but there’s no rule that states a more expensive mask will automatically be more comfortable and fit better.
 It still all depends on your face shape and preferences.

 Mask Skirt Softness